MailTape/MailTape-v1/_posts/2020-06-07-Endless-Forms.md

 Endless Forms constructs ebbs and flows of intensity through his instrumentals, all as a backdrop to his intricate and powerful lyricism.
 His entire album, [More Than Candy](https://soundcloud.com/endlessforms/sets/more-than-candy), plays as an epic of self examination and discovery, with each song effortlessly feeding into the next.

 This week has brought heaviness onto all of our shoulders.
-We curated this selection with the goal of giving you head space to reflect and also to heal.
+We curated this selection with the goal of giving you head space to reflect and to heal.
 </p>